Standard Occupational Classifications (SOC)

 The findings and outcome report to the consultation are available to download from the ONS website.

 A SOC Revision Steering Group (SRSG) was created and subsequently agreed that a revision to SOC2010 was needed.
-The objectives of the SRSG can be found in the Terms of Reference which is available to download in the papers section at the bottom of this section.
+The objectives of the SRSG can be found in the Terms of Reference which is available to download.
 Agendas and minutes of the SRSG meetings are also available to download.

 The Chair of this committee is from the Survey Methodology and Statistical Computing Division at ONS.
 The membership is made up of representatives from UK government departments, various divisions in ONS and other interested bodies.